 For political scientists and lawyers consideration of the impetus to regulatory harmonisation and the underlying project of political integration led by economic integration gave rise to a (contested) differentiation between negative integration (the removal of border barriers) and positive integration (harmonisation of regulation and laws).
 Interpretation of the treaty by the Court of justice and above all the Cassis de Dijon case also developed the potential for integration by introducing the principal of mutual recognition which in turn gave an incentive for the reinvigoration of the integration of the internal market held up by inability to agree on common standards and regulations and eventually to the Single European Act.

-For economists the analysis of the impact of completing the single market – the Cecchini Report – published in 1987 also brought a further improvement in the analytical basis for understanding economic integration and one which once more came closer to the empirical realities of economic integration in particular the partial equilibrium, imperfect competition, differentiated products, increasing-returns-to scale models associated with Smith and Venables proved a fertile approach to estimating the potential impact of the singe market for goods.
+For economists the analysis of the impact of completing the single market – the Cecchini Report – published in 1987 also brought a further improvement in the analytical basis for understanding economic integration and one which once more came closer to the empirical realities of economic integration in particular the partial equilibrium, imperfect competition, differentiated products, increasing-returns-to scale models associated with Smith and Venables proved a fertile approach to estimating the potential impact of the single market for goods.
 The Cecchini Report also began the process of trying to estimate the effects of administrative and regulatory obstacles to trade notably customs procedures but also the cost of regulation assessed from case studies and surveys.

 The single market and its impact on the new approach to technical Barriers to trade, Sanitary and phytosanitary measures, services, intellectual property and investment into the global trade rules in the Uruguay round brought the distinction between shallow (removing frontier barriers) and deep integration (liberalisation of regulatory barriers to trade) into use.